6 Reasons to Consider Going Back to School

 "I was looking for a flexible program geared toward my goal of becoming an occupational therapist.
 UL Lafayette had a kinesiology program that was online and accepted all of my credits.
 That was a huge plus — I didn’t have to start from scratch.”

-She finished the program ahead of schedule while working full time, developing time management, adaptability, and communication skills she’s already applying in her current role as a behavioral technician.
+She finished the program ahead of schedule while working full time as a behavioral tech.
+In the program, she developed time management and communication skills she’s already using in her role.

-Each of our online bachelor’s degrees prepares graduates to tackle a variety of roles and responsibilities, allowing them to shape a future that suits their needs and interests.
+Each of our online bachelor’s degrees prepares students to tackle a range of roles, letting you shape a future that suits your needs.

 Is it the right time?

-If going back to school seems like the best option to achieve your long-term goals, the next thing you need to ask yourself is whether you’re ready to commit.
+If going back to school seems like the best option to achieve your goals, next you should ask whether you’re ready to commit.

 4. You’re ready to dedicate the time

-Completing the coursework, studying, and participating in forums in an online or hybrid class can be difficult, even more so when you add in work responsibilities, kids, pets, or any extracurricular activities.
+Keeping up with coursework, studying, and forums in an online or hybrid class can be difficult.
+Even more so when you add in work responsibilities, kids, pets, or any extra activities.

 Online students should be ready and willing to commit 9-12 hours per week, per three-credit course.